 - Free Tutoring

 Students needing help with Latin, Calculus, or Statistics can take advantage of the peer-run tutoring, available every week in the St. John the Evangelist Library.
 There is no cost to students, so there should be nothing keeping students from taking full advantage of these offerings.

-- Personalized Mentor Program
+- Personalized Mentorship

-This program, under the direction of Dr. Thomas Stanford and with the assistance of Maribeth Kelly, pairs a student with an upperclassman who has excelled in his or her academic career at Christendom College.
+This system, under the direction of Dr. Thomas Stanford and with the assistance of Maribeth Kelly, pairs a student with an upperclassman who has excelled in his or her academic career at Christendom College.
 The upperclassman meets with the student in need on a regular basis to study together and to discuss strategies to help ensure academic success.